The 2016 Leaf Collection Season is now complete.

 NOTE: This map works best with modern browsers such as Chrome, Firefox, Safari and Internet Explorer 11 and later.

-If your home is not in the Leaf Collection District, click here for information on how to become included in the Leaf Collection Program.
+If your home is not in the Leaf Collection District, click here for information on how to get your community included in the Leaf Collection Program.

 New, larger, more informative signs will be used this season.
 The signs direct residents to our web site for collection dates.